-Programs of course work and research are offered leading to the Master of Agriculture in the emphasis area of Plant and Soil Sciences and the Master of Science degree in Plant and Soil Sciences.
-The Doctor of Philosophy degree can be attained in Crop Science and Soil Science.
+Programs of course work and research are offered leading to the Master of Science degree in plant and soil sciences.
+A Doctor of Philosophy degree can be attained in Crop Science or Soil Science.
 Specific programs are available in the areas of plant breeding and molecular biology, biotechnology, bioenergy, environmental remediation, forage and pasture management, weed science, crop physiology, crop management, conservation cropping systems, soil morphology and genesis, soil microbiology, soil fertility and plant nutrition, soil physics, soil-water management, soil chemistry, soil and water quality, and waste management.
 Applicants should indicate their specific area of interest upon application.
-Plant and Soil Sciences faculty also serve on advisory committees for the Environmental Science and Plant Science interdisciplinary degree programs.
+Plant and soil sciences faculty also serve on advisory committees for the Environmental Science and Plant Science interdisciplinary degree programs

-The graduate programs in Plant and Soil Sciences prepare individuals for successful careers in a variety of areas including research, teaching environmental sciences, waste management, farming and ranching, extension education, agricultural business, and all aspects of crop production
+The graduate programs in plant and soil sciences prepare individuals for successful careers in a variety of areas including research, teaching, environmental sciences, waste management, farming and ranching, extension education, agricultural business, and all aspects of crop production.

 Prerequisites.
-Admission to the graduate program requires a BS degree in Plant and Soil Sciences, Agronomy or a closely related field.
+Admission to the graduate program requires a BS degree in plant and soil sciences, agronomy or a closely related field.
 Applicants should have completed basic courses in plant and soil sciences, agronomy, biology, chemistry and mathematics required of undergraduate majors.
-Deficiencies in fundamental course requirements will be met by the student with the direction of the student's advisory committee.
-Applicants must be accepted by an adviser in an appropriate discipline prior to official admission.
+Deficiencies in fundamental course requirements will be met by the student under the direction of the student's advisory committee.
+Applicants must be accepted by an adviser in an appropriate discipline prior to official admission

 Degree Requirements.
-Students must follow approved plans of study that meet the minimum University and program requirements for the respective degrees they are pursuing.
+Students must follow approved plans of study that meet the minimum University and program requirements for the respective degrees they are pursuing

-The Master of Science degree in Plant and Soil Sciences may be earned by using the thesis option.
+The Master of Science degree in plant and soil sciences may be earned by using the thesis option.
 This plan requires a minimum of 30 credit hours of course work, including six credit hours of PLNT, or SOIL 5000, master's thesis.